 ACCN 6050 Accounting Measurement, Reporting, and Control (3) - This course introduces basic concepts underlying the measurement and reporting of a business’s economic activities, how to use this information to inform managerial decisions, and how accounting information is used as part of the managerial control system.
 The course is loosely divided into three topics: 1) The concepts and relationships underlying the income statement, balance sheet and statement of cash flows; 2) Using accounting information to make decisions about resource allocations and to evaluate the performance of firms, business units and managers; and 3) Using accounting information as part of an overall control system to ensure that the organization is meeting its goals.
 The course is intended as an introduction for individuals who will make business decisions, evaluate other firms, business units, or managers, or be evaluated themselves via accounting information.

-ACCN 7130 Financial Statement Analysis (3) - Prerequisite: ACCN 6050 or ACCN 2010 or equivalent.
+ACCN 7130 Financial Statement Analysis (3) -Prerequisite: ACCN 2010 or equivalent.
 This course provides an overview of the use of financial accounting information for evaluating past performance and predicting future performance of a company or division.
 Managerial incentives affecting various accounting and reporting policy choices are considered, as well as the related regulatory and ethical issues.
 While a significant part of the course centers on estimating the value of publicly-traded common stocks, the techniques covered in the course can be used in many other settings, such as credit analysis, management consulting, and auditing.

-ACCN 7140 Advanced Managerial Accounting (3) - Prerequisite: ACCN 6050 or ACCN 3010 or equivalent.
-The first third of this course expands upon some of the material covered in ACCN 6050.
+ACCN 7140 Advanced Managerial Accounting (3) - Prerequisite: ACCN 3010 or equivalent.
+The first third of this course expands upon the material covered in Managerial/Cost Accounting Principles.
 The remainder of the course is devoted to the study of advanced managerial accounting concepts and their applications.

-ACCN 7150 Accounting Information Systems (3) - Prerequisite: ACCN 6050 or ACCN 2010 or equivalent.
+ACCN 7150 Accounting Information Systems (3) - Prerequisite: ACCN 2010 or equivalent.
 Concepts of accounting and computer systems are integrated to develop an understanding of accounting information systems.
 Through extensive use of computer systems, this course emphasizes the development, use, and maintenance of such systems.

 ACCN 7170 Advanced Auditing (3) - Prerequisite: ACCN 7110 or equivalent.
 Conceptual foundations to diverse means by which assurers improve the quality of information used by third parties for contracting purposes are explored.
 Emphasis is placed on credibility- and relevance-enhancement properties of assurers' services.
 Topics include the economics of assurance and attestation and concepts including independence, risk, evidence, and control.

-ACCN 7200 Accounting Research (3) -Prerequisite: ACCN 6050 or ACCN 2010 and ACCN 3010, or equivalent.
-This course teaches academic research skills in the accounting area.
+ACCN 7200 Accounting Research (3) -Prerequisites: ACCN 2010 and ACCN 3010, or equivalent.
+This course teaches academic research skills in the accounting arena.
 It applies economics, finance theory, and quantitative methods to study the use of accounting information.
 Major topics include the evolution of accounting and finance, fundamental analysis, and practical applications of accounting analysis.